-2.12.1 Application Materials/Dossier for Promotion, Tenure, and Post-Tenure Review c. a statement supplying appropriate data to indicate that the candidate has satisfied any stated requirements for promotion or for tenure whichever is applicable.
+2.12.1 Application Materials/Dossier for Promotion, Tenure, and Post-Tenure Review Application materials required for tenure, promotion, and post-tenure reviews include in the order listed below:

+c. a statement supplying appropriate data to indicate that the candidate has satisfied any stated requirements for promotion or for tenure whichever is applicable.
 Candidates applying for promotion, tenure, and/or sabbatical and educational leave programs may submit a single dossier, provided that all the required materials are therein contained.
 The burden of initiating applications and supplying appropriate evidence rests with the individual faculty member.